nabangi/eks/labs/02-pods/README.md

 - Take some time to appreciate what is happening here.
 - How is this request locally being communicated to your pod?
-    - Is the request going direct to the nodes?
+  - Is the request going directly to the nodes?
-    - Is the requset going via the API server?
+  - Is the request going via the Kubernetes API server?

 ## Clean Up